kseistrup/memx/README.md

 # memx
-Memoize output from job execution: Subsequent runs will use the cached values from a previous run, unless TTL has been reached (by default, jobs are only run once).
-The returncode is also preserved.
+Memoize output from job execution, while preserving stdout, stderr and
+returncode: Subsequent runs will use the cached values from a previous run, unless TTL has been reached (by default, jobs are only run once).

 ## Usage
 ```text